 The proposed regulations provide new rules regarding when it is possible to change the beneficiaries of a trust by reason of a power of appointment, by a trust modification under state law, or pursuant to a decanting.
-If the power of appointment, trust modification, or decanting occurs on or before the beneficiary determination date, then any beneficiaries added will be taken into account in determining the beneficiaries designated under the plan and any beneficiary removed will not be treated as a beneficiary designated under the plan.
-In the case of a power of appointment that is not exercised on or before the beneficiary determination date (September 30 of the calendar year following the death of the plan participant), any takers in default will be counted as beneficiaries designated under the plan.
-If the power of appointment is restricted to certain potential beneficiaries on or before the beneficiary determination date, those potential beneficiaries will be treated as beneficiaries designated under the plan and not the takers in default.51 If these events occur after the beneficiary determination date, then any beneficiary removed will still be treated as a beneficiary designated under the plan.
-If adding the new beneficiary requires that the remaining benefit must be distributed as a result, such as adding a charity as a countable beneficiary, the distribution of the remaining benefit is not required until the following calendar year after the calendar year of the event causing the distribution.52
+If the power of appointment, trust modification, or decanting occurs on or before the beneficiary determination date, then any beneficiaries added will be taken into account in determining the beneficiaries designated under the plan and any beneficiary removed will not be treated as a beneficiary determination date (September 30 of the calendar year following the death of the plan participant), any takers in default will be counted as beneficiaries designated under the plan.
+If the power of appointment is restricted to certain potential beneficiaries on or before the beneficiary determination date, then any determination date, those potential beneficiaries will be treated as beneficiaries designated under the plan and not the takers in default.
+If these events occur after the beneficiary determination date, then any beneficiary removed will still be treated as a beneficiary requires that the remaining benefit must be distributed as a result, such as adding a charity as a countable beneficiary, the distribution of the remaining benefit is not required until the following calendar year after the calendar year of the event causing the distribution.